kiba/Writings/for_science/chp24_reckoning.md

 From a gantry walkway, Kobayashi overlooked a TDM that was being prepped for departure to Earth.
 If she was going to walk into parliament and reveal her face to the public at large, she needed to be assured of her son's safety.

 "You know, I never thought I see the day when I stopped wearing the life support suit," Lala Hiyama said.
-She wasn't dressed in the traditional Sidonian uniform, but instead, twenty-first century clothing.
+The woman no longer looked like a bear.
+She wasn't even dressed in the traditional Sidonian uniform, but instead, twenty-first century clothing.

 "To be honest, I was never crazy on this whole bear suit idea," Kobayashi said.
 "You asked, and Ochiai obliged."